sakthivel1965/portfolio-simplewebsite/README.md

 # portfolio-simplewebsite
-project done usin html and css
+project done using html and css